nogibjj/Nakiyah_Assignment12/README.md

 ### CI/CD Integration
-This project uses a CI/CD pipeline to automate Docker image builds and deployments:
+This project uses a CI/CD pipeline to automate Docker image builds and deployments.
+To run the container locally, you can run the following command to build and run the image container:

 - Building the docker image

 `make build`